ngchinchia/ngchinchia/README.md

 # 💫 About Me:
-I am Chin Chia, a results-driven software engineer with over two years of experience in crafting scalable, efficient web and mobile applications.
+I am Chin Chia, a results-driven software engineer with one year of experience in crafting scalable, efficient web and mobile applications.
 With a strong background in React, Node.js, and AWS, I specialize in optimizing performance, building responsive user-centric designs, and architecting secure, serverless infrastructures.

 ## 🌐 Socials: